 Morrison’s school uniform range comes under the Nutmeg brand.
 You can buy the clothes in all stores and online, however there isn’t a large range and the website is a bit clunky.

-Skirt: They only have one skirt available from £4.
+Skirt: They have two styles of skirt available from £3.

-SAVVY TIP: Morrisons has a 200 day ‘no-quibble’ guarantee, saying you can return any Nutmeg branded item if you’re not happy with it for up to 200 days after you’ve bought it.
+SAVVY TIP: Previously, Morrisons has offered a 200 day ‘no-quibble’ guarantee, saying you can return any Nutmeg branded item if you’re not happy with it for up to 200 days after you’ve bought it.
 I couldn’t find any reference to it online but I will check with Morrisons.

 Age at which prices increase: The price generally increases for children aged 7 or older.

 Trousers: A two pack of trousers is from £6 for girls aged 3–6 years or £7 for boys of the same age.

 SAVVY TIP: Sainsbury’s includes a school uniform for secondary school and sixth form.
 Standard UK delivery is £3.95 or if you spend over £15 online, you can Click & Collect from selected stores free.